firmanw/wp-currencyr/readme.txt

 = 1.0.3 =

-* Fixed menu and page icon for Retina Display.
+* Fixed menu and page icon for HiDPI screen.
 * Fixed some URLs

 = 1.0.2 =